 DSPP has a duty to undertake Local Child Safeguarding Practice Reviews (CSPR) and Case Reviews according to the ‘Working Together 2018’ guidance when indicated from the National Review Panel, as well as to ensure that learning from these reviews is disseminated widely and embedded in practice.

-For full reports relating to SCR's and CSPR's click here
+For full reports visit the SCR's and CSPR's page

 Learning from Local SARs